learningequality/kolibri-docs/docs/access/access_lan.rst

 * iOS 10+: Safari, Chrome and Firefox

 .. warning::
   *	Videos in Kolibri are in MP4 file format.
 While most browsers do not require additional plugins or codecs, open source platforms and browsers will require you to install codecs separately.
-If you encounter an *No compatible source was found for this media* error when you try to play videos in Firefox on Ubuntu for example, you must install the `restricted extras package <https://help.ubuntu.com/community/RestrictedFormats>`__.
+If you encounter the error *No compatible source was found for this media* when you try to play videos in Firefox on Ubuntu for example, you must install the `restricted extras package <https://help.ubuntu.com/community/RestrictedFormats>`__.
   *	**If you are still unable to view videos in fully open source browsers like Chromium or Firefox, try using Google Chrome**.

 Set up Access on Other Devices